joeonit/iti-tasks/README.md

 # ITI Community Tasks Repository

-This is  ITI Community Tasks Repository!
+ITI Community Tasks Repository!
 This repository is a space for task delevery

 ## Folder Structure